MIND YOUR LIVER. IT NEEDS YOU. ™

 Nutrition support and therapy are powerful tools.

-Sex and liver health might not seem connected — but STIs, shared items, and stigma can all quietly raise liver risk.
-This tab keeps it real.
+Sex and liver health might not seem connected. but STIs, shared items, and stigma can all quietly raise liver risk.

 Razors, toothbrushes, and even tweezers can contain trace blood.